| NEBRODI

 Hall occupying the former premises of a Dominican convent that retains

 their Gothic appearance, complete with pointed arches.
+The

 street to the Chiesa Madre leads to the beautiful Piazza Quattro